 - Once the reset is complete, highlight the option ‘Restart the system now’ and press the power key to reboot the phone.

-If all the procedures could not solve that your Samsung Galaxy S6 does not turn on, then it’s time to send the phone to a store for the technician to take a look.
+If all the procedures could not solve that your Samsung Galaxy S6 does not turn on, then try to flash it.

 We’re always open to your problems, questions and suggestions, so please feel free to contact us by commenting below.
 For those of us who have helped, please spread the word by sharing our posts with your friends.